-HONOR CODE
+HONOR SYSTEM

-A LL work in this University is conducted under the honor system.
-For the successful operation of the honor system the cooperation of every student is essential.
+ALL work in this University is conducted under the Honor System.
+For the successful operation of the Honor System the cooperation of every student is essential.
 A Student Honor Committee exists for the purpose of investigating cases of violation of this system.
-In accepting a place in the Medical School, the enrolled student affirms willingness to adhere to the honor system and recognizes that he is subject to the rules and regulations of the School and University.
+In accepting a place in the Medical School, the enrolled student affirms willingness to support the Honor System and recognizes that he is subject to the rules and regulations of the school and University.